zfmastery/expressive-essentials-skeleton-app-manual-build/README.md

 iterationthree_php_1     docker-php-entrypoint php-fpm   Up      9000/tcp
 ```

-In the “State” column, you can see that both containers are marked as “Up”, meaning that they’re both running.
+In the "State" column, you can see that both containers are marked as "Up", meaning that they're both running.

-In the “Ports” column, you can see that the NGINX container is available on the local machine on port 8080.
+In the "Ports" column, you can see that the NGINX container is available on the local machine on port 8080.
 If you now open `http://localhost:8080` in your web browser of choice, it should look similar to the image below.

 ![The default route of the application](./docs/images/screenshots/default-route.png)